ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       Allows to decrement python reference count.
 See :meth:`incref` for more information.

+   .. attribute:: ctx

+      (Read only attribute) (vortex.Ctx) returns the context where the connection was created.

    .. attribute:: error_msg

       (Read only attribute) (String) returns the last error message found while using the connection.